QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: On-sky calibration

 We use the ratio of the measured polarization fraction to the expected value from previous measurements to estimate the polarization efficiency of our detectors.
 We assumed the expected value would be constant and equal to $7\pm0.1$\,\% at TFGI frequencies.
 We obtained this value from the weighted average of the results for the five frequency bands given in \cite{weiland2011}.
-We did not propagate this uncertainty to the final map measurements, as the errors in $IQU$ measurements dominate.
+Although the FWHM values in \cite{weiland2011} bands are larger than the one from TFGI, the signal from Tau A is fully contained in one beam in both cases.
+Because of that, we do not expect a change in the polarization fraction, as shown by previous works (see e.g. Fig.~39 from \citealt{mfiwidesurvey}).
+We did not propagate this 0.1\% uncertainty to the final map measurements, as the errors in $IQU$ measurements dominate.
 We find an average polarization efficiency across the channels of $\eta=95\pm3$\% (the uncertainty is calculated as the standard deviation across the channels), with a single-channel efficiency between $\eta\sim$91--98\,\% (as seen in Table\,\ref{tab:TauA_211130}).